estgeorge/tutoriais/docs/source/index.rst

    usage
    api

-Lumache has its documentation hosted on Read the Docs2!
+Lumache has its documentation hosted on Read the Docs -versao 1!